CMSgov/ab2d-website/_pages/claims-data-details.md

 #### Export 2 01/31/2020 - 02/28/2020

-On February 28, 2020 XYZ runs a second export.
-The export uses a _since parameter date of January 31, 2020.
+On February 28, 2020, organization XYZ runs an export with a _since parameter date of January 31, 2020.
 The _since date tells AB2D to report all claims information received between January 31, 2020 and February 28, 2020.

-The export pulls 2 claim versions with Claim Group ID 99995 including the old, canceled claim version and the newest, also canceled claim version correspond to claim Update #2.
-Thus, all versions of the claim are canceled
+The export pulls 2 claim versions with Claim Group ID 99995: an older, canceled claim version (12987987) and a newer, also canceled version (54689123) from claim update 2.
+Thus, all versions of the claim are canceled.

 Claim version 12987987 is pulled for a second time.
 Here is why:

-1. The claim status was changed to canceled on February 10, 2020
+1. The Claim Status was changed to canceled on February 10, 2020.
-2. Changing the status triggered a change in the lastUpdated field to February 10, 2020
-3. The _since date (January 31, 2020) is before the lastUpdated date so the claim version is pulled
+2. Although the claim object was originally received January 1, 2020, the update in Claim Status results in a Last Updated field of February 10, 2020.
+3. The claim is included in the export because the Last Updated field (February 10, 2020) is after the _since parameter value (January 31, 2020).

 Claim version 54689123 is pulled for the first time.
 Here is why:

-1. The claim version was received and marked as canceled on February 10, 2020
+1. The claim object was received and marked as canceled on February 10, 2020.
+Since there hasn’t been any changes since, the Last Updated field is February 10, 2020 as well.
-2. Receiving the claim sets the lastUpdated date to February 10, 2020
-3. The _since date (January 31, 2020) is before the lastUpdated date so the claim version is pulled.
+2. The claim object is included in the export because the Last Updated date (February 10, 2020) is after the _since parameter date (January 31, 2020).

 <div class="overflow-x-auto">
   <table class="usa-table usa-table--stacked usa-table--borderless">